U.S Military Women Veterans

 I joined the U.S. Air Force in 1973.
 I went in a few months after high school graduation (the final years of Vietnam).
 Women were not especially welcome then (today is not much different).
 So many stories can be told, especially about being a female and single parent...

 My assignments included RAF Alconbury, England, (first female vehicle operator at Alconbury); Hahn AB, Germany; Osan AB, Korea; and Florennes AB, Belgium.
 My stateside assignments were Lackland AFB, Texas (Basic Training); Keesler AFB, Mississippi; Charleston AFB, South Carolina; Little Rock AFB, Arkansas; Dyess AFB, Texas; and, Peterson AFB, Colorado.
 I travelled a great deal on TDYs (temporary duty) all over.
-I loved playing on the AF softball and volleyball teams, so much fun!
+I loved playing on the Air Force softball and volleyball teams, so much fun!
 I retired at Peterson AFB as a Master Sergeant in November 1996 after serving 23 years.

 After retiring, I didn't know what I wanted to do so I returned to school for general education and decided on nursing, earning my Bachelor of Science in Nursing (BSN) in 1999 (UCCS Colorado) and later, a Master of Science in Nursing (MSN) at Norwich University in Vermont.
 I have worked in several medical areas and was glad to have experienced them all.